-Yomitan Club was formed in 1927 with 51 adults and 125 children.
-We were formed to promote friendship and mutual aid among the fellow villagers.
-It was also to enhance and encourage their welfare and advancement being so far from their home country.
+Yomitan Club was formed in 1927 to promote friendship and mutual aid among the members in the spirit of yuimaru.
+The founding group of 51 adults and 125 children established a community with the goal to enhance and encourage the welfare and advancement of one another after migrating far from their home country to Hawaii.

-In 1951, Yomitan Club became one of the founding club members for Hawaii United Okinawa Associates (HUOA).
-It serves as the umbrella organization for 50 member clubs statewide.
+In 1951, Yomitan Club became one of the founding club members for Hawaii United Okinawa Associates (HUOA), which serves as the umbrella organization for 50 member clubs statewide.
 To learn more about HUOA, visit their website.